camunda/camunda-docs-manual/content/user-guide/process-engine/variables.md

   The engine does not support output mappings for multi-instance constructs.
 Every instance of the output mapping would overwrite the variables set by the previous instances and the final variable state would become hard to predict.
 {{< /note >}}

+## IO Mapping on canceled activities

+If an Activity is canceled (e.g. due to throwing a BPMN error), IO mapping is still executed.
+This can lead to exceptions if the output mapping references variables that do not exist in the scope of the activity at that time.

+The default behavior is that the engine still tries to execute output mappings on canceled activities and fails with an exception if a variable is not found.
+By enabling the [skipOutputMappingOnCanceledActivities]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#skipOutputMappingOnCanceledActivities" >}}) engine configuration flag (i.e. setting it to `true`) the engine will not perform output mappings on any canceled activity.

 [inputOutput]: {{< ref "/reference/bpmn20/custom-extensions/extension-elements.md#camunda-inputoutput" >}}
 [inputParameter]: {{< ref "/reference/bpmn20/custom-extensions/extension-elements.md#inputparameter" >}}
 [outputParameter]: {{< ref "/reference/bpmn20/custom-extensions/extension-elements.md#outputparameter" >}}